vuxcode/pr1-project-MG-100/README.md

 1. Trying to create a base structure for my quiz/code.
 Trying to figure out how I can connect arrays to buttons and show the buttons dynamically and the questions as well.
+2. 2025/03/26 removed some of the code to test more things one step at a time and trying to make it less confusing for myself.

 # Project Summary